Katie holding a pizza box at the Bloom Retreat outdoor garden party.

 I’ve always wanted to create meaningful moments, encourage creativity, and show others what’s possible when you back yourself.

-I’m a floral designer, a content creator, a flower farmer, and a mentor for other creatives.
+These days, I wear a few hats, floral designer, flower farmer, content creator, and mentor to other creatives.

 My experience across all of these roles helps me guide florists and flower growers to build confidence, embrace imperfection, and take brave steps toward their dreams.